Speech and Language Therapy (Including Year Abroad)

 B: Intellectual and cognitive skills

-B1: Critically analyse, evaluate and synthesise speech and language therapy practice/education/health care issues, informed by current and innovative developments, with recognition of the need to promote equality for all speech and language therapy service users
+B1: Analyse, evaluate and synthesise speech and language therapy practice/education/health care issues, informed by current and innovative developments, with recognition of the need to promote equality for all speech and language therapy service users.

-B2: Use critically a range of speech & language therapy skills, techniques and approaches thus being able to respond to the individual needs of speech & Language therapy service users
+B2: Use a range of speech & language therapy skills, techniques and approaches to respond to the individual needs of speech & Language therapy service users.

-B3: Deal with complex ethical and professional issues, making informed judgements on matters that may not explicitly be addressed within existing codes, standards and protocols
+B3: Deal with ethical and professional issues, making informed judgements on matters that may not explicitly be addressed within existing codes, standards and protocols.

-B4: Begin to develop original and creative responses to problems and issues.
+B4: Develop appropriate responses to problems and issues.

-B5: Practice in ways that draw heavily on critical reflection of practice and evidence.
+B5: Practise in ways that draw heavily on reflection of professional practice and evidence.

 B6: Pose research questions and develop a research plan.